Established: November 12, 1922, at Butler University, Indianapolis, Indiana.

 Central, Northeastern, Southeastern, Southwestern, Western.

-Service Channel: Over 500 chapters in the U.S., Bahamas, Bermuda, the U.S. Virgin Islands, Canada, Germany and Korea.
+Service Channel: Over 500 chapters in the U.S., Bahamas, Bermuda, the U.S. Virgin Islands, Canada, Germany, Dubai, Ghana & Korea.

 Sorority Flower: The yellow tea rose.